Ever since I started setting goals back in 2001 my life has changed dramatically.

 - Without goals your life has no direction or purpose

-- Goals get you focused on what you want instead of what you don’t
+- Goals get you focused on what you want – instead of on what you don’t

-- Without a goal to make something happen, it probably won’t happen
+- Without a goal to achieve your dreams, they probably won’t happen

 OK, let’s begin…